uplb-eliens/uplb-eliens.github.io/content/articles/jach/jach_001.rst

 :category: News and Announcements
 :author: katipuzer0

-UPLB Eliens will be holding a recruitment contest soon..
+We will be holding a recruitment contest soon..